Experienced Houston Forklift Accident Attorneys

 - Failure to account for low clearances or narrow corridors

 Another common reason for accidents involving forklifts is employer negligence.
 Employers have a duty to protect their workers from hazards at work and to provide a safe working environment.
-As we and many forklift injury lawyers know all too well, when employers cut corners workers get hurt.
+When employers cut corners workers get hurt.

 - Failure to provide proper training